Leadership

 Treasurer

-George was born in Spain where he obtained his undergraduate education.
-He studied medicine at Loma Linda University in Southern California, completed his pediatrics residency at Ohio University, and established his practice in Owen Sound.
-After his retirement in 2001, he spent three years as a Missionary in East Central Africa as Director of the Health Department for the Seventh-day Adventist Church, where he supervised a couple dozen hospitals and numerous medical clinics covering 32 countries and provided education to the membership.
+As a pediatrician, George provided care to children and families in the community over the course of his medical career.
+Following his retirement in 2001, he spent three years as a missionary in East Central Africa as Director of the Health Department for the Seventh-day Adventist Church, where he supervised a number of hospitals and medical clinics across 32 countries and provided health education and leadership support to the broader membership.

 John Tamming